 Hey, I am at the airport.
 I have a few minutes before I board my flight to Seattle.
 This time, I am off to Orange County to present to a group of 300 fitness professionals, sharing my experience with connecting with other fitness professionals.
+It should be great.

 Now, getting to what I have for you today.
 I have another great workout for you from Funk.
-If you missed yesterday’s workout from Funk, you can access it here.
+If you missed yesterday’s workout from Funk, you could access it here.
 (This was the workout that I did Tuesday afternoon.)
 The workout from Funk shared below is the one I will do after my main workout at the hotel gym.

 Okay, enjoy the workout and talk to you when I get to Cali.